asmuth/clip/doc/old/metric_configuration.md

     }

-List of valid stanzas within the `metric` block:
+This is the list of valid stanzas within the `metric` block:

 <table>
   <thead>